 Like other dishes, the food cooked in the region is heavily influenced by the seasonal produce.
 Since fresh turmeric leaves are available in abundance around Nag panchami, it inevitably makes its way into most of the dishes cooked during this season.

-Patholi, also called Suli rottiin local parlance, is a sweet dish offered to the snakes on this day.
+Patholi or Haldikolyanche Patholi, also known as Suli rotti in local parlance, is a sweet dish offered to the snakes on this day.
 The turmeric leaf cakes are made with rice batter flattened on the leaf.
 A filling of freshly grated coconut mixed with jaggery is stuffed into the rice dough that has been flattened on the leaf.
-These rice cakes are then sealed by wrapping the turmeric leaves, and placed in a steamer.
+These fragrant rice cakes are then sealed by wrapping the turmeric leaves, and placed in a steamer.

 What is interesting is that separate patholis are prepared and served to the snakes along with milk.
 These are prepared without using salt in the batter, because it is believed that salt repels a snake and thus has to be avoided in the food served to it.
 Have I witnessed a snake feasting on patholis?
 Not really, but the aroma of the turmeric-flavoured Suli rotti brings back memories of the festival of Nagarpanchami, the incessant rain pounding the courtyard and the hot patholis I relished while watching mother make them during the monsoon.

 Want more?
 Click on the tags below for more videos and stories